 How to View Your Form Submissions in Your Events Report

-It may take some time (sometimes 24-48 hours) for Google Analytics to start gathering data on your form views and conversions.
+It may take some time (usually 24-48 hours) for Google Analytics to start gathering data on your form views and conversions.

 Then you can click on Event Label to see separate stats for each form on your site.